College of Natural Resources (Bhutan): Location

-The college of Natural Resources is located in Lobesa, Punakha District, Bhutan, in central west Bhutan.
+The College of Natural Resources is located in Lobesa, Punakha District, Bhutan, in west-central Bhutan.
 The college campus is spread over 98 acre on the eastern slope of Lobesa and is about 140 km away from the Paro international airport.
 Besides laboratories and academic buildings, the main campus includes housing, and sports a conference center, and a library with over 100,000 volumes of books and other periodicals.

 Structure

-CNR RUB comprises of six departments and nine programs:
+CNR RUB comprises six departments and nine programs: